-The global advertising landscape consists of two worlds that are often at odds with each other.
+The advertising landscape is globally composed of two universes that are often contrasted.

-On one hand, we have the walled garden, which includes the GAFAM-owned digital ecosystems with controlled access and whose ad activation is usually limited to the operation of their own media buying platform (DV360 for YouTube, Meta Business Suite for Facebook and Instagram, etc.).
+On the one hand, the Walled Garden, which includes the digital ecosystems owned by the GAFAMs, with controlled access and whose ad activation is usually limited to the operation of their own media buying platform (DV360 for YouTube, Meta Business Suite for Facebook and Instagram, etc.).

-On the other side, the open web, or the open internet, which includes all digital environments, websites and mobile applications, is not owned by GAFAM.
-These are free to access and more easily activated for advertising by brands and most of the purchasing platforms (Demand Side Platforms, or DSPs).
+On the other hand, the Open Web or the open internet, which includes all digital environments, websites and mobile applications, is not owned by GAFAM.
+These digital environments are free to access and more easily activated by brands from an advertising point of view.
+Indeed, most of the purchasing platforms (Demand Side Platform) can easily access these digital media.
+Amongst these, we can cite as examples the digital environments of the largest German media such as Axel Springer, Bertelsmann, Burda, SevenOneMedia, etc.

-These behavioural figures clearly prove the case for brands to reinforce their advertising presence on the open web – and the perception of internet users adds further weight to the argument.
-More than one in three internet users believes that the ads they see in open web environments are impactful and relevant; this figure drops to less than 20% on average for the walled garden platforms.
+While these behavioural figures clearly prove the interest for brands to reinforce their advertising presence on Open Web environments, the advertising perception of Internet users should convince them for good.
+Indeed, more than one out of three Internet users believe that the ads offered are more relevant and impactful on Open Web environments.
+This figure drops to less than 20% on average for the Walled Garden platform environments.

-In addition to the open web, brands and media agencies can take advantage of the many opportunities opened up by new media channels such as digital audio, digital out-of-home (DOOH), segmented TV, in-game advertising, and the metaverse.
-These complement display and online video activations, and are still free of any GAFAM influence.
+In addition to the Open Web, brands and media agencies can also take advantage of the many opportunities opened up by new media.
+These are perfectly complementary to display & VOL activations, and are still free of any GAFAM influence.
+We are talking about Digital Audio, Digital Out-Of-Home, Segmented TV, In-Gaming and Metaverse.

-In addition, an omnichannel strategy makes it possible to retarget people on different screens (sending people an audio ad if they were in close proximity to a store and had also seen a DOOH ad, for example).
-This greatly enhances the creativity and performance of a campaign – and the figures prove it; at Hawk, an omnichannel campaign can generate up to six times more ROI than a single-screen one, whether in terms of reaching its target audience or in-store visits.
-In short, combining several screens makes it an easier and more effective way to achieve marketing performance.
+In addition, an omnichannel strategy makes it possible to set up retargeting combinations between screens, thus greatly enhancing the creativity and performance of a campaign.
+The figures prove it.
+At Hawk, an omnichannel campaign can generate up to six times more ROI than a single-screen campaign, whether in terms of target coverage or in-store visits.